XORGanon/cards/README.md

 ### All in all, like so:
 	# Expansive Foaming
-	* Description : Fill out a void you find in any space (material, conceptual, ...) by beginning from one point and expanding into it
+	* Description : Fill out a void you find in any space (material, conceptual, ...
 	* Image : level.png

 	# Semioverse miner